wenleicao/wenleicao.github.io/_posts/2018-06-16-Power-BI-Dashboard-User-Side-Filter-Issue.md

 ?filter=<Table>/<Field> eq 'value'

 There are a couple of things to be aware of when using this.
---Field type has to be string
+-Field type has to be string
---Table and field names cannot have any spaces
+-Table and field names cannot have any spaces
---Table and field names are case sensitive.
+-Table and field names are case sensitive.
 The value is not.
---Fields that are hidden from report view can still be filtered --Value has to be enclosed with single quotes
+-Fields that are hidden from report view can still be filtered -Value has to be enclosed with single quotes
---The field does not need to be present in the Filters pane.
+-The field does not need to be present in the Filters pane.
 It can be used on any table/field within the model."